top of page

 Dylan went to Snohomish High School and got his bachelor's at The Evergreen State College with a focus on music performance and the practice of sustainable agriculture.
 He loves the Snoqualmie Valley and all of Western Washington and plans to live here all his life.
 He is proud to work at the Snoqualmie Valley Food Bank.

-Why I am serving: I believe that access to healthy food is a human right.
+Why Food Matters to Me: I believe that access to healthy food is a human right.
 I plan to live here in the Valley the rest of my life and it is important for me to be an active member of the community.

 Andrew Cutler